Contest FAQ's

 My child loves to tinker and build stuff.
 Which contest is right for her?

-If your child is old enough to build and tinker, we recommend our original Rube Goldberg Machine Contest.
-This is the gold standard of our competitions which we've run for almost 4 decades.
-Kids 8 and older are invited to design, build, film and submit their working RGM's and enter our annual competition.
-Every year there's an annual task that each machine must solve.
-We announce this on our website in September and you have till spring to submit your entry.
-Family builds are also welcome and with adult supervision, the family pet can participate too!
+If your child is old enough to build and tinker, we recommend our original (LIVE) Rube Goldberg Machine Contest.
+This is the gold standard of our competitions, which we've run for almost 4 decades.
+Kids in grades 3 and higher are invited to design, build, film, and submit their working RGMs and enter our annual competition.
+Every year, there's an annual task that each machine must solve.

 I'm a 4th grade teacher and I would love to add Rube Goldberg to my lessons on simple machines.
 Where should I start?